elenasacristan/treebooks/README.md

 The review_form.html page will display a form where the user can enter the title of the review, the comment and the score from 0 to 5.

 Then the review will be added to the detail.html page for that book.
-Each review will display the individual star rating and then all the reviews will be taken into account to calculate the mean score for that book (and that average start rating and score will be displayed on the top left side of the details page)
+Each review will display the individual star rating and then all the reviews will be taken into account to calculate the mean score for that book (and that average star rating and score will be displayed on the top left side of the details page).

 ### Favourites app

-The user can add/remove the book that he/she wants to the list of favourites by clicking the heart icon on the pages all_books.html and detail.html.
+The user can add/remove the book that he/she wants to read via thelist of favourites – by clicking the heart icon on the pages all_books.html and detail.html.

-Then the user can see all the favourites books if he clicks on "Your favourites" on the user profile page.
+Then the user can see all the favourites books if he/she clicks on "See your favourites" on the user pro%le page.

 ### Search app

-This app will allow the user to search for a book based on the book's title or author name.
+This app will allow the user to search for a book based on the book'stitle or authors name.

 The search box is displayed at the top of the navbar and it is visible from all pages.

-The books that contain the word entered in the search box either in the title or in the name of the author will be displayed and will be sorted descending by score.
+The books that contain the word entered in the search box either in the title or authors name will be displayed and will be sorted descending by score.

 ### Other features available from all pages